 Allie Bishop Pasquier

 Amber Tankersley is an associate professor in child development within the department of Family and Consumer Sciences at Pittsburg State University in Pittsburg, Kansas.
 She holds a bachelor's degree in elementary/early childhood education, a master's degree in elementary education, and a PhD in curriculum and instruction.
 She has worked in the field of early childhood for over 20 years as a preschool teacher, university child care center director, university instructor/professor and director of an NAEYC accredited preschool lab.
 She often presents at workshops/conferences on the topic of early childhood curriculum and the importance of play.
 She teaches courses such as: early childhood curriculum, interacting with children, parent/professional relationships, and she supervises practicum students and preschool student teachers.

-Liz Moore: Financial: Liz Moore received an honorarium for presenting this course.
-Non-financial: Liz Moore has no relevant non-financial relationships to disclose.
+Allie Pasquier: Financial Disclosures: Allie Pasquier received an honorarium for presenting this course.
+Non-financial Disclosures: There are no relevant non-financial relationships to disclose.

-Amber Tankersley: Financial: Amber Tankersley was paid an honorarium for this course by continued.com.
-Non-financial: No non-financial relationships to disclose.
+Amber Tankersley: Financial Disclosures: Amber Tankersley received an honorarium for presenting this course.
+Non-Financial Disclosures: There are no relevant non-financial relationships to disclose.

-Financial: Amy Schlessman was paid an honorarium for presenting this course.
-She is the author of Recycle Bin Boogie: Move and Learn with Recyclables.
-Non-Financial: There are no non-financial relationships to disclose.
+Rachel Wagner: Financial: Rachel Wagner was paid an honorarium for presenting this course.
+She the author and creator of a number of resources on the FLIP IT strategy.
+Non-financial: There are no non-financial relationships to disclose.